-Roku hits record high on licensing deal for Phillips-branded TVs
+Roku hits record high on licensing deal for Philips-branded TVs

-(Reuters) - Roku Inc’s (ROKU.O) shares surged nearly 43 percent to a record high on Monday after the streaming device maker said it signed a licensing deal that would put its technology on Philips-branded televisions in the United States this year.
+(Reuters) - Roku Inc’s shares surged nearly 43 percent to a record high on Monday after the streaming device maker said it signed a licensing deal that would put its technology on Philips-branded televisions in the United States this year.

-The company said the licensing partnership with Japan’s Funai Electric Co Ltd (6839.T), which manufactures Philips N.V.
-(PHG.AS) televisions for North American, would place its operating system on Phillips’ smart TVs.
+The company said the licensing partnership with Japan’s Funai Electric Co Ltd, which manufactures Philips N.V. televisions for North American, would place its operating system on Philips’ smart TVs.

-Separately, Roku also said its customer would get a free one-month trial of AT&T Inc’s (T.N) streaming service DirecTV Now.
+Separately, Roku also said its customer would get a free one-month trial of AT&T Inc’s streaming service DirecTV Now.

 Roku’s shares closed up 28.5 percent at $42.71 on Monday after hitting a high of $47.49 earlier in the session.